getkimball/api/README.md

 * `GOOGLE_APPLICATION_CREDENTIALS` - Path to a JSON Service Account Key
 * `STORAGE_PATH_PREFIX` - Path prefix to use when storing files in S3/GCS.
 Defaults to the installation namespace.

+## Metrics

+* `kimball_counters` - The number of counters registered with the router.
+Equivalent to the number of events tracked.
+* `kimball_persist_counters_managed` - The number of counters the persistence manager triggered in the last run.
+Should track, but lag, `kimball_counters`.

 ## Releasing

 ```